Recent Court Cases

 Status: DRM, along with other counsel for the Complainants, continues to meet with Baltimore County to detail their plans and share information on their progress meeting the requirements of the VCA.

-Summary: Back in 2002, DRM and pro bono counsel sued the Housing Authority of Baltimore City on behalf of a class of people with disabilities who had been denied access to mixed population public housing, accessible housing, and denied reasonable accommodations and modifications as required by the Fair Housing Act, Section 504 of the Rehabilitation Act, the Americans with Disabilities Act, and the U.S. Housing Act.
+Summary: Back in 2002, DRM and pro bono counsel brought suit against the Housing Authority of Baltimore City (HABC) on behalf of a class of people with disabilities who had been denied access to mixed population public housing, accessible housing, and also had been denied reasonable accommodations and modifications as required by the Fair Housing Act, Section 504 of the Rehabilitation Act, the Americans with Disabilities Act, and the U.S. Housing Act.

-The U.S. Department of Justice’s Fair Housing and Civil Enforcement, which was investigating similar allegations against HABC, participated in settlement talks with HABC, resulting in a joint Consent Decree.
-The Consent Decree required HABC to immediately open its mixed population buildings to non-elderly persons with disabilities, target 500 housing choice vouchers for non-elderly persons with disabilities, prioritize non-elderly persons with disabilities for one-bedroom family public housing units, and included a victims’ fund, a modification fund,, the creation of more than 800 UFAS-accessible units in public and subsidized housing.
-It also required new rules, staff training, and help for families trying to move into better housing.
+The U.S. Department of Justice’s Fair Housing and Civil Enforcement Division, which was investigating similar allegations against HABC, participated in settlement talks with HABC.
+These talks resulted in a joint Consent Decree.
+The Consent Decree required HABC to immediately open its mixed population buildings to non-elderly persons with disabilities, target 500 housing choice vouchers for non-elderly persons with disabilities, and to prioritize non-elderly persons with disabilities for one-bedroom family public housing units.
+The Consent Decree also required HABC to establish a victims’ fund, a modification fund, and to create nearly 800 UFAS-accessible units in public and subsidized housing.
+It further required HABC to create new policies, conduct staff training, and provide assistance for families trying to find better housing.
 As some public housing was torn down or changed to private management, the agreement was updated to protect people’s rights.

 Filed: 2002